Colombian Constitution of 1886: Constituent Assembly

-Separation of Panama 1903
+Separation from Panama

 In the Hay–Herrán Treaty, signed January 22, 1903, Colombia would have indefinitely rented a strip of land to the United States for the construction of a canal in the Department of Panama.
 Under this agreement, the United States would pay Colombia US$10 million and after nine years an annuity of $250,000 per year.
 The proposal was rejected by the Colombian Congress, who considered it disadvantageous to the country, not only because the payments would not last forever, but because conceding the isthmus indefinitely to a foreign country represented a loss of national sovereignty.

 On November 3, 1903 Panama separated from Colombia with the direct support of the United States.
 On November 6, the United States recognized Panama's sovereignty and on November 11, the United States informed Colombia they would oppose Colombian troops if they attempted to recover Panama and backed the claim by sending warships to the isthmus.
 The Thousand Days' War, along with political disorganization in Bogotá, had left Colombia too weak to oppose the separation.
 On November 18, the United States signed the Hay–Bunau-Varilla Treaty with Panama for the construction of the Panama Canal.